crate/services-docs/docs/reference/subscription-plans.rst

 ==================

 When signing up for the CrateDB Cloud service, you have a choice of different subscription plans.
-Each plan is preconfigured for different use case, depending on what your storage, and computation needs are.
+Each plan is preconfigured for different use cases, depending on your storage and computation needs.
 At the same time, the plans also offer elasticity, to accompany use case changes.

 Within certain plans, you can horizontally scale the capacity of your